apache/trafficserver/doc/arch/cache/cache-arch.en.rst

    HttpTransact::what_is_document_freshness

-First the TTL (time to live) value which can be set in:file:`cache.config` is checked if the request matches the configuration file line.
+First the TTL (time to live) value which can be set in :file:`cache.config` is checked if the request matches the configuration file line.
 This is done based on when the object was placed in cache, not on any data in the headers.

 Next an internal flag ("needs-revalidate-once") is checked if the :file:`cache.config` value "revalidate-after" is not set, and if set the object is marked "stale".